-- 1. We have chosen Bucks Broadband as our Internet Service Provider for schools as the following is taken into account: - facility for multiple access - the degree of filtering from the less desirable elements of the internet - cost
+- 1. We have chosen Turniton as our Internet Service Provider for schools as the following is taken into account: - facility for multiple access - the degree of filtering from the less desirable elements of the internet - cost

-Bucks will ensure, particularly, that there is adequate filtering of the service and provide added educational value.
+Turniton will ensure, particularly, that there is adequate filtering of the service and provide added educational value.

-- 2. Virus protection software should be installed on all school systems.
+- Virus protection software should be installed on all school systems.
 This is particularly important where materials are being downloaded from on-line sources.
 This is in place of all Weston Turville CE School computers.
 All users are restricted from downloading anything from the internet. - 3.
 The use of on-line resources should always be supervised. - 4.
 Teachers and any other staff or volunteers who supervise must sign the Teachers' Code of Practice before access to the Internet is provided.
 Pupils and their Parents/Carers must read and sign the Code of Practice for pupils. - 5.
 All users must adhere to the Code of Practice. - 6.
 The law is quite clear on computer pornography.
 The Obscene Publications Act 1959 and 1964 make it an offence to publish an obscene article (whether for gain or not) or to have an obscene article for publication or gain (publication includes distribution, circulating, selling, hiring, giving or lending, showing, playing or projecting).
 Schools have a responsibility to control the circulation of obscene materials.
 The computing Co-ordinator and Head, or Deputy in her absence, will take responsibility for this. - 7.
-If pupils deliberately or accidentally access or download unsuitable materials schools should follow the following procedure: - The machine should be turned off immediately - Any printed materials or disks should be confiscated - The pupil's access to the Internet should be suspended - Any further action should be in line with the School's behaviour policy e.g. informing parents.
+If pupils deliberately or accidentally access or download unsuitable materials schools should follow the following procedure:

-- The machine should be cleared of any stored unsuitable material before being used by another user - 8.
-The computing Co-ordinator, as system manager, should audit user areas on networks to reveal large graphic files with, for example GIF or .JPG extensions or with names with series of meaningless letters and numbers. - 9.
+- The machine should be turned off immediately - Any printed materials or disks should be confiscated - The pupil's access to the Internet should be suspended - Any further action should be in line with the School's behaviour policy e.g. informing parents. - The machine should be cleared of any stored unsuitable material before being used by another user - 8.
 The appropriate internet code of practice must be signed by Infants, Juniors or staff.
-See appendix 1 to 3. - 10.
-The following protocol for creating web pages should be followed: - links to external sites should be tested to ensure that no unsuitable material can be accessed - any e-mail links should be cleared with the persons involved and written permission obtained - all articles, picture or icons which are from a "third party" must have copyright clearance in writing - photographs of specific, identifiable children should not be put on web pages - pages created must be of high quality without spelling/syntax errors or errors of fact - pages must follow a house-style - pages should link to the home page - pages should carry a "last updated date" to indicate when last revised - all links within pages should be fully tested and working eSafety - Roles and Responsibilities eSafety in the Curriculum
+See appendix 1 to 3. - 9.
+The following protocol for creating web pages should be followed: - links to external sites should be tested to ensure that no unsuitable material can be accessed - any e-mail links should be cleared with the persons involved and written permission obtained - all articles, picture or icons which are from a "third party" must have copyright clearance in writing - photographs of specific, identifiable children should not be put on web pages - pages created must be of high quality without spelling/syntax errors or errors of fact - pages must follow a house-style - pages should link to the home page - all links within pages should be fully tested and working eSafety - Roles and Responsibilities eSafety in the Curriculum